tzeliadt/World-Happiness-Report-2015-2019/README.md

 ## Data
 The World Happiness Reports [data](https://worldhappiness.report/archive/) publicized by Sustainable Development Solutions Network.
 The survey data is collected semiannual, annual, and biennial from various country’s Gallup World Poll respondents.
 Data is comprised from individuals answering questions of their current lives and ranking them based on a Cantril ladder, scale of 0 worst possible life to 10 best possible life.

 Visualization data can be viewed with [Tableau](https://public.tableau.com/app/profile/tatum.zeliadt/viz/HappinessRankings2015-2019/Story1?publish=yes).

 ## Tools
 Analysis was performed using Excel and Python.

 Within Python the following libraries were utilized:
 *Pandas
-*NumPy
+*Numpy
 *Os
 *Matplotlib
 *Plotly